 Wander along the Mount Magnificent Summit Hike Loop (3.5km circuit), there are plenty of wildflowers in the gullies off Blackfellows Creek Road.

 Discover wildflowers whilst exploring the 3 hiking trails in Cox Scrub Conservation Park, or try this 16.3km loop from WEA Ramblers’ Map Gallery through the Park and along laneways and through nearby Finnis Conservation Park.
 A delight for bushwalkers and birdwatchers, Cox Scrub Conservation Park is amongst one of the larger parks on the Fleurieu Peninsula.
 Beautiful open stands of stringy bark and banksia understory provide habitat for a range of birdlife, including New Holland honeyeaters, superb fairywren, and red-browed finch.
 You may spot wildlife among the low wooded hills, including the elusive southern brown bandicoot.

-Explore the trails in Deep Creek Conservation Park to explore for wildflowers along the Spring Wildflower Walk (4.7km circuit, Easy walk) or the Deep Creek Waterfall Hike from Tent Rock Road (4km return, Moderate Hike).
+Explore the trails in Deep Creek National Park to explore for wildflowers along the Spring Wildflower Walk (4.7km circuit, Easy walk) or the Deep Creek Waterfall Hike from Tent Rock Road (4km return, Moderate Hike).

 Here’s some more ideas of where to find some wildflowers when walking: